 Today App ID

-If your creating profiles for a bolt app, we also require .today provisioning profiles to be created for its additional Apple Today widget.
+If you're creating profiles for a bolt app, we also require .today provisioning profiles to be created for its additional Apple Today widget.

 To do this you will need to complete all of the above steps again, with but you will need to append your app's Bundle ID with .today

 In order to tell Apple what services your app is built with, it needs to have a provisioning profile.
 In the Provisioning Profiles section of the Developer Console, click on the tick in the top right-hand corner of the page to create a new profile.

 To build and test your app we will need a iOS Development, App-Store and Ad-Hoc provisioning profile, so you will need to do this same step for each type.

 Then on the next page, select your that app that you just created in the App Ids section.
 Then select the relevant development/distribution certificate that will be provided to Kaldor.

 Then select all of the relevant Device UDID's for this project (your onboarder will supply you with a list of our device UDID's that we will need added.)